PowerBiDevCamp/TenantManagement/README.md

 # The Tenant Management Application

-Follow the steps in this document to create a new Azure AD application for the [TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement/tree/main/TenantManagement) sample project.
+You can follow the steps in this document to set up the [TenantManagement](https://github.com/PowerBiDevCamp/TenantManagement/tree/main/TenantManagement) for testing.
 To complete these steps, you will require a Microsoft 365 tenant in which you have permissions to create and manage Azure AD applications and security groups.
 You will also need Power BI Service administrator permissions to configure Power BI settings to give service principals to ability to access the Power BI Service API.
 If you do not